 Note that every single Bill Johnson clip I’ve linked to in this article has him wearing glasses.
 His son Eric has significant hearing loss.
 His late wife, Beni Johnson, passed away from cancer in 2022.
 Although Johnson addressed the reality of his truly difficult situation, his words in no way match what he’s spent years proclaiming from the pulpit, in books, or what he continues to preach.

 Stated Belief + Actual Practice = Actual Belief.
-As a result of Bethel’s actual beliefs, thousands who have placed their trust in the sacrificial death of Jesus to heal their diseases are left confused, lost, and questioning the strength of their faith.
+Because of Bethel’s actual beliefs, thousands who have trusted in Jesus’s sacrificial death to heal their diseases are left confused, lost, and questioning the strength of their faith.

 Bethel has been producing “Rediscovering Bethel” where they try to explain or clarify many misunderstandings about their teaching.
 In one titled “The Theology of Sickness and Healing,” Bill Johnson and Dann Farrelly explain the claims of “It’s God’s will to heal everyone” are intentionally bold, but they don’t mean it.
 Johnson then says:

 I’d encourage watching the full video to understand how they justify all their past and present teachings.
 The bolded part above is Johnson clearly saying he only wants to focus on the successes and not try to understand why the gospel of Jesus Christ doesn’t always heal.
-The rest of that quote is valuable to see the lengths required to explain to his flock why their faith isn’t bringing the healing that Bethel promised them would come.
+The rest of that quote is valuable because it shows the lengths required to explain to his flock why their faith isn’t bringing the healing that Bethel promised them would come.

 In the end, though, this backpedaling completely contradicts their belief that Christ’s death was sufficient to pay for every sin and every sickness.
 Once again, read how Bill Johnson claimed it’s always God’s will to heal.
 Was His blood enough for all sin, or just certain sins?
 Were the stripes He bore only for certain illnesses, or certain seasons of time?
 When He bore stripes in His body He made a payment for our miracle.
 He already decided to heal.
 You can’t decide not to buy something after you’ve already bought it.